 The final four-factor model included: Factor One – Psychological Pathways to Recovery; Factor Two – Social Context and Agency; Factor Three – Physiological Recovery Goals; Factor Four – Personal Meaning Making

 Full factor arrays and grids are available in Appendix 13.
 Following is an overview of each factor.
 Where Q-statements are presented in quotes to support analysis, their statement number and scores are given alongside them (e.g. “is different for everyone” (S16, +1))”.
-Where quotes are given, the participant number (‘U’) is used to identify them (e.g. ‘U1, ‘U9’).
+Where quotes are given, the participant number (‘U’) is used to identify them (e.g., ‘U1, ‘U9’).

 Factor One – Psychological Pathways to Recovery